-WP Activity Expected Size of Data 1 Financial and project management activities Estimate for all WP1 date collected/generated project internally for one user (e.g. Project Coordinator (PC) is > 30 GB.
-(After 1,5 months, PC has >1,5 GB project data.
-Size of date from Advisers and end-users is still to be estimated.
+WP Activity Expected Size of Data 1 Financial and project management activities Estimate for all WP1 date collected/generated project internally for one user (e.g. Project Coordinator (PC) is &gt; 30 GB.
+(After 12 months, PC has &gt;7,0 GB project data (not including E-mails).
 2 Requirements, specifications and SAFETY4RAILS architecture design.
-To be determined 3 Development and Implementation of a multi-lingual Risk Assessment tool capable of dealing with both cyber and cyber-physical threats At least 100 types of entities modelling the Railway infrastructure and network At least 50 types of relations among entities 4 To set-up Al-based algorithms to detect and forecast anomalies or events.
+The .pdf files of the deliverables D2.1-D2.5 and the D1.4 amount to approximately 40 MBs.
+3 Development and Implementation of a multi-lingual Risk Assessment tool capable of dealing with both cyber and cyber-physical threats At least 100 types of entities modelling the Railway infrastructure and network At least 50 types of relations among entities 4 To set-up AI-based algorithms to detect and forecast anomalies or events.
 Estimated in the realm of less than a few GB's for time series data, covering timespans between a few weeks up to half a year.
 Recorded video data streams are much more storage demanding (compared to time series data) and depend highly on the resolution as well the file format.
 Video data streams could cover timespans from minutes to weeks.
-5 To set-up Al-based algorithms to detect anomalies and forecast To catalogue vulnerable components within the railway system.
+5 To set-up AI-based algorithms to detect anomalies and forecast To catalogue vulnerable components within the railway system.
 To catalogue risks and vulnerabilities Catalogue of mitigation measures.
 Data from sensors covering timespans between a few weeks up to half a year.
 Catalogue with a number of components and vulnerabilities.
 Catalogue with a number of risks and vulnerabilities Catalogue of best practice mitigation measures as well as novel ones 6 Integration and evaluation of software components from WP3, WP4, WP5 and WP7.
-And data from T1.4, WP2 & WP9 The data collected/generated by the different tools in WP3, WP4, WP5 and WP7 will be managed centrally in WP6, but hosted by individual tool providers.
+And data from T1.4, WP2 & WP9 • The data collected/generated by the different tools in WP3, WP4, WP5 and WP7 will be managed centrally in WP6, but hosted by individual tool providers.
 7 To set-up Central Asset Management System (CAMS) for financial budgetary elements considerations with resilience strategies.
 Estimated for all the WP7 including the database of condition ratings, the investment model of the railway infrastructure, and database of transition matrices. ~ 30 GB.
 8 Data collection to test the solutions KPI's for the evaluation of the solutions To be determined 9 Establish Ethical Compliance Assurance Framework Establish Crisis Communication Framework Guidelines Small